Dining In The Backcountry

 Food Allergies and Dietary Restrictions

-When an individual in your crew is allergic to some food products, requires a special diet, or has specific religious food needs; suitable food substitutions must be purchased at home and brought or shipped to Philmont.
+If an individual in your crew is allergic to some food products, requires a special diet, or has specific religious food needs, suitable food substitutions must be purchased at home and brought or shipped to Philmont.

-Review this year's Trail Menu and ingredient list found on this page and determine which items in each meal will cause a problem and prepare a substitute for the specific items in the meal.
+Review this year's ingredient lists for breakfast, lunch and dinner to determine which items in each meal will cause a problem and prepare a substitute for the specific items in the meal.
 Every participant will still be provided the standard trail menu and it will be up to them to remove the individual packages at each commissary.
+Most staffed backcountry camps have a "swap box," where participants can leave unopened meal items or pick up additional items left by another crew.

 Packaging Substitute Items